Skip to content

 Retrospective: Why Bernardsville was Once Called Vealtown

-Our research started with a post on social media because yes there are a lot of smart people out there.
-Next, we started digging into our vast archive of data, maps, stories, articles and reference material, knowing we’ve seen the term “Veal Town” before.
+Our research started with a post on social media because, yes, there are many smart people out there.
+Next, we started digging into our vast archive of data, maps, stories, articles, and reference material, knowing we’d seen the term “Veal Town” before.
 Maps are always a great place to start.
 But why “VEAL”?
-What is veal anyway.
+What is veal anyway?

 First – What is Veal?

 Veal is the meat of calves, in contrast to the beef from older cattle.
-Veal can be produced from a calf of either sex and any breed; however, most veal comes from young males of dairy breeds which are not used for breeding.
+Veal can be produced from a calf of either sex or any breed; however, most veal comes from young males of dairy breeds that are not used for breeding.

 A rendering of cattle down by the river.
 There was documentation that cattle would water on the Mine Brook in what was known as the Veal Town section of town (now just off the train depot between Meadowbrook Farm and Olcott Center in Bernardsville).

 Generally, veal is more expensive than beef from older cattle.
-Veal production is a way to add value to dairy bull calves and utilize whey solids, a byproduct from the manufacturing of cheese.
+Veal production is a way to add value to dairy bull calves and utilize whey solids, a byproduct from cheese manufacturing.
 So, you’d assume the northern area of Bernards Township was where calves were put to slaughter if you believe this is the source of the name Veal Town.

-It is said that Vealtown was settled in 1736.
-Vealtown and Baskenridge became two of the four main sections of Bernards Township, which gained its name after a Charter was issued to Sir Francis Bernard the then Royal Governor of New Jersey from King George II of England in 1760.
+Vealtown is said to have been settled in 1736.
+Vealtown and Baskenridge became two of the four main sections of Bernards Township, which gained its name after a Charter was issued to Sir Francis Bernard, the then Royal Governor of New Jersey, from King George II of England in 1760.

 Baskingridge, Liberty Corner, Logtown and Vealtown, are villages of Bernards Township.
 Population in 1830, 2062.
 In 1832, Bernards Township contained about 400 taxables, 68 householders, whose ratable estate did not exceed 30 dollars, 34 single men, 5 stores, 8 saw mills, 3 grist -mills, 1 fulling mill, 5 distilleries, 461 horses and mules, and 1105 neat cattle 3 years old and upwards, and paid state tax, $306 70; county tax, $695.
 Vealtown was on the Mine Brook, Bernards Township, Somerset Co., 11 miles N. of Somerville; contained a mill and some half dozen dwellings.
 The area has a reputation of the farmers of this district, much less for their beef, and especially for their veal.